wttat/af2-batch-cdk/README.md

 ```
 5. Modify af2_batch_cdk/batch.py if needed, check details below.
 6. Set parameters via env,replace ****** to your own.
-KEYPAIR: The EC2 key pair's name which available in the AWS region.
-MAIL: The email address used to receive SNS notification.

-REGION: The region you want to deploy.
-AUTH: The auth key used in HTTP Authentication Header.
-ACCOUNTID: AWS Account ID.
 ```
 echo 'export KEYPAIR="******"' >> ~/.bashrc echo 'export MAIL="******"' >> ~/.bashrc